Configuring SSL/TLS Connection Made Easy

 SSLContext object because you can't get any information from it that will tell if the

-trustmanager is really initialized well and if it contains all the trusted certificates.
+trustmanager is really initialised well and if it contains all the trusted certificates.
 The only way to really validate your code is by writing an integration test, where the client actually sends a request to a real server with HTTPS enabled.

 I faced the same challenges as my colleagues.
 They also didn't enjoy setting it up.
 It was just a configuration that needed to be set up once well enough to do the job, and after that, we feared to touch it again.